christen-reinhart/24FA-COP-1220/P2/Assignment_P2.md

 Jing, Pan. “'Who Dreams This Crap Up?': Kevin O'Leary Just Slammed a New Regulation That Allows Employees to Ignore Their Bosses After Hours — Says He’ll Fire Workers Who Put Their Phones on Silent.”
 Moneywise, 2023, https://moneywise.com/a/ch-aol/o-leary-slams-right-to-disconnect-laws_1727088613978?utm_source=syn_msna_mon&utm_medium=Z&utm_campaign=67410&utm_content=msna_mon_67410.
 Accessed 23 Sept.
 2024.

+“This kind of stuff just makes me crazy.
+It’s so dumb.
+Who dreams this crap up is my question.
+And why would anybody propose such a stupid idea?”